algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 #### b.
 Solution

-After some time of research, when the QA put 'License' in the title, he was invited to another menu and found the tabs when is possible to add it.
+After some time of research, in the security window, in the policy section.
+When we want to add a security policy, if we put 'License' in the title, the user was invited to another menu.
+In this one, we can choose a license to add.

 ### 3. Be Lost on the Project

 #### a.
 Overview

-The Technical Leader (TL), the Program Manager (PGM), and the Technical Writer (TW) don't really understand the project.
-The first doesn't understand the subject and is lost in it.
-PGM and TW didn't understand the concept of the API.
+The Technical Leader (TL), the Program Manager (PgM), the Technical Writer (TW) don't really understand the project.
+The TL doesn't understand the subject and is lost in it.
+PgM and TW didn't understand the concept of the API.

 #### b.
 Solution